LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

 For example, in the $Chart$ project, which has a total of $26$ faulty versions, if the minimized test suites detected the faults in 21 versions but did not in $5$ versions, \textit{FDR} would be calculated as $21/26$, resulting in an \textit{FDR} of $0.81$.
 Note that we ran our experiments for each version a total of $10$ times to mitigate randomness.
 Hence, the final \textit{FDR} for each project is obtained by taking the average \textit{FDR} results across the $10$ runs.

-\textbf{\textit{Total Minimization Time (\textit{MT}).}} We assessed the efficiency of \ourapproach~compared to ATM by computing (1) the \textit{preparation time}, which includes the time required for loading the language models, tokenizing test case code, extracting test method embeddings, and calculating similarity scores between all pairs of test cases, and (2) the \textit{search time}, which is the time required for running the GA.
+\textbf{\textit{Total Minimization Time (\textit{MT}).}} We assess the efficiency of \ourapproach~compared to ATM by computing (1) the \textit{preparation time}, which includes the time required for loading the language models, tokenizing test case code, extracting test method embeddings, and calculating similarity values between all pairs of test cases, and (2) the \textit{search time}, which is the time required for running the GA.

-\textbf{\textit{Time Saving Rate (\textit{TSR}).}} We used \textit{TSR} to quantify the achieved testing time savings resulting from test suite minimization.
+\textbf{\textit{Time Saving Rate (\textit{TSR}).}} We use \textit{TSR} to quantify the achieved testing time savings resulting from test suite minimization.
 It is important to note that the reduction in test execution time may not be directly proportional to the reduction in the test suite size, as the time required to execute individual test methods may vary~\cite{khan2018systematic}.
-We ran the test suite for each project version ($661$ versions in total) and collected the execution time for each test method using the \textsc{Defects4J} infrastructure.
-Then, we calculated the \textit{TSR} for each minimized test suite as follows:
+Using the \textsc{Defects4J} infrastructure, we ran the test suite for each project version ($835$ versions in total) $10$ times and collected the average execution time for each test method in a clean, stable environment, a cluster with many available CPU cores.
+This ensures that each run runs independently and is not impacted by external interferences and fluctuations in memory or CPU performance.
+Then, we calculate the \textit{TSR} for each minimized test suite as follows:

-\textbf{\textit{Fisher's exact test.}} We used Fisher's exact test~\cite{raymond1995exact}, a non-parametric statistical hypothesis test, to assess whether the difference in proportions of detected faults between the alternative \ourapproach~and ATM configurations is significant.
+\textbf{\textit{Fisher's exact test.}} We use Fisher's exact test~\cite{raymond1995exact}, a non-parametric statistical hypothesis test, to assess whether the difference in proportions of detected faults between the alternative \ourapproach~and ATM configurations is significant.